 If an incident of cyberbullying or online abuse occurs, approach the situation carefully and calmly.
-Do not over-react as this may make your child back off and deter them from confiding in you again.
+Do not overreact as this may make your child back off and deter them from confiding in you again.
 Open communication between you and your child is essential when helping them with a cyberbullying problem.

-Watch some TV, have a cup of tea, or just get out for some fresh air.
-This will give both of you time to calm down and gain some perspective.
-‘Assess’ the threat to your child as objectively as you can.
+Watch some TV, share a coffee or soft drink – or just get out for some fresh air.
+This will give both of you time to calm down and gain a healthy perspective.
+‘Assess’ the threat to your child as objectively as you possibly can.

-Encourage your child to find a way to resolve any issues themselves, albeit with your support, before you step in and take over.
+Encourage your child to find a way to resolve any issues themselves, albeit with your support – before you step in and take over.
 The last thing your child wants is more drama or conflict so work with them to find solutions and discuss ways to avoid the same situation happening again in the future.